ptrmad/OliveHub/README.md

 To expand database of olive oils, I plan to introduce a feature that allows users to submit new items.
 This feature will include:

 - **User-Friendly Submission Form:** A simple and intuitive form for users to add new olive oils to our database.
-- **Validation and Moderation:** Implementing validation rules to ensure the quality and accuracy of submissions, along with a moderation system to review and approve new entries.
-- **Community Contributions:** Enabling users to contribute descriptions, images, and reviews of new olive oils.